denizozger/MockTwitterAPIRateLimiter/README.md

 }
 ```

+# Known issues

+Rate limit might mess up if you are using the application on Heroku + not in UTC time zone.
+If you run the applicaiton on your local there won't be any issues.
+This is to be fixed soon (anyime between in an hour - never).

 # Contribution

 I needed to test only search endpoint with one app, so implemented only that.
 Feel free to create a pull request for other endpoints.